Service-Learning

 Only specific sections satisfy the Engaged Learning requirement.
 These will include the letter E in the section number.
 Please see LOCUS for details.

 Who are homeless people in the United States and beyond?
 Why are they homeless?
 What is being done to address the issues of homelessness?
 This course addresses these questions from a variety of disciplinary perspectives.
-Students will also learn by assisting at various agencies.
-The course is shaped around student-facilitated discussions, interaction with resource personnel from the community, and participation in a service-learning opportunity at an agency that provides either direct or indirect services for and with homeless people that calls for 3 to 4 hours of work a week for 10 weeks of the semester.
-That community work is to be integrated into the discussions as well as into writing assignments.
+As an "engaged learning" course, students will also learn by assisting at various agencies.

 SOCL 280: Topics in Contemporary Soc (3)